GoogleCloudPlatform/compute-image-tools/daisy_tutorials/vm_creation/README.md

 * Dependencies: the step `run` waited for `setup` to complete and the step `wait` waited for `run` to complete.
 * Sources: the created VM used the `startup` Source file.
 Note how `startup` references `simple_vm_startup.sh`, a local file.
-These local filepaths are relative.
+These local file paths are relative.
 * Automatic cleanup: Daisy automatically deleted the disk and VM after the workflow terminated. (auto cleanup can be turned off for any resource)